vulus98/Rethinking-attention/README2.md

 The provided code was run on different GPUs all with a minimum of 11GB of memory, but up to 24GB.
 In case your GPU does not have this much memory you should try to reduce the batch size.
 However, some of the bigger architecture may not work properly.

-The description on how to run the code is general for any platform, but in the `submission_scripts` folder we left the scripts we used for running our jobs on the Euler cluster.
+The description on how to run the code is general for any platform.
+Since we run the code on a cluster which uses slurm, we left in the submission_scripts folder the wrapper scripts which were used to submit jobs.
+If you want to use them, please either adjust the path output-path argument or create a folder `../sbatch_log` which will collect all the program outputs.
+The folder submission_scripts is organised as the `scripts` folder.
+The wrapper script for *example_script.py* for the *exaple_approach* is located at *submission_scripts/example_approach/example_script.sh*.
 ## Train baseline transformer
+Note: since we already provide the pretrained transformer this step can be skipped.
 The weights of a pretrained transformer are saved in the directory `./models/binaries/transformer_128.pth`.
 The following parts of the project will use this transformer to extract intermediate values which will be used to train the FFNs to replace attention blocks.
 If you want to train this transformer yourself

-1. Execute `./scripts/baseline/training_script.py`
+1. Execute `python3 ./scripts/baseline/training_script.py`
 2. Copy the checkpoint after 20 epochs executing `cp $SCRATCH/models/checkpoint/transformer_ckpt_epoch_20.pth models/binaries/transformer_128.pth`

 ## Intermediate data extraction